nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
-* **Private contact detail**: A contact detail that is not meant to be shared with others
-* **Attribute**: A piece of information associated to a contact, i.e. name, contact, number, email, department, office, remark, tag(s)
 * **Contact**: A member of a faculty
-* **Module**: A course held in a college or university.
-A module can be assigned to a contact
-* **Assignment**: A module handled by a contact.
-Assignment links a contact with a module
+* **Contact attribute**: A piece of information associated to a contact, i.e. name, contact, number, email, department, office, remark, tag(s)
 * **Remark**: A short description of a contact.
-Remark is an optional attribute
+Remark is an optional contact attribute
 * **Tag**: An optional one-word identifier of a contact.
 A contact can have multiple tags
+* **Module**: A course held in a college or university.
+A module can be assigned to a contact
+* **Module attribute**: A piece of information associated to a module, i.e. module code, module name
+* **Module code**: A shorter unique identifier of a module
+* **Module name**: An identifier for a module that is more descriptive than the module code
 * **Instructor** : A faculty member who teaches a particular module
+* **Assignment**: A module handled by a contact.
+Assignment links a contact with a module.
+Once linked, the contact can be considered an instructor
 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Instructions for manual testing**